coderanger/djangocon2011/README.md

-= Getting started with this Chef repo =
+# Getting started with this Chef repo #

 If you already have Ruby installed (OS X does) just run `gem install chef` to get our latest release.
-You can use Hosted Chef (http://www.opscode.com/hosted-chef/) as the server side since you don't need more than the 5 free nodes.
+You can use [Hosted Chef](http://www.opscode.com/hosted-chef/) as the server side since you don't need more than the 5 free nodes.
 After signing up with Hosted Chef you will need to download both your own key and the organization validator key, and download a knife.rb config file.
 Install all of these to ~/.chef folder.
 Upload the cookbooks with `knife cookbook upload -a` and the roles with ``for f in roles/*.rb; do knife role from file `basename $f`; done``.

-== Configuring cloud credentials ==
+## Configuring cloud credentials ##

-http://wiki.opscode.com/display/chef/Launch+Cloud+Instances+with+Knife shows a general overview but to get EC2 working quickly just ``gem install knife-ec2`` and add the following to your knife.rb:
+[The Chef wiki](http://wiki.opscode.com/display/chef/Launch+Cloud+Instances+with+Knife) shows a general overview but to get EC2 working quickly just ``gem install knife-ec2`` and add the following to your knife.rb:

     knife[:aws_access_key_id]  = '<your key id>'
     knife[:aws_secret_access_key] = '<your access key>'